 If you are due a refund, you do not need to file an extension; you have three years from the filing deadline to file the return and claim your refund.
 After this three-year period, taxpayers will not be able to claim any over-payments or credits.

-Returns filed after the filing deadline (with extension) cannot be e-filed.
+Returns filed after the extended October deadline cannot be e-filed.
 They must be printed and mailed.

 How do I file an extension?

 You must file the extension by the due date of the return.
 For 2022 tax returns, the deadline is April 18th, 2023.
 Remember, the extension only gives you more time to file- not pay.
 If you owe money to the IRS, the amount due is still due by April 18th.

 - Miscellaneous Forms